-As an employment lawyer, I cannot tell you how many times a panicked employer contacts me when they learn that their confidential, proprietary trade secret information left with the hot-headed, disgruntled recently terminated employee.
+As a California employment lawyer, I cannot tell you how many times a panicked employer contacts me when they learn that their confidential, proprietary trade secret information left with the hot-headed, disgruntled recently-terminated employee.

 - The Employer trusted the employee(s) and never expected the relationship to go south.

-- Finger pointing begins.
-The Employer blames the IT Department and HR for not implementing protections; the IT and HR Department representatives can usually produce an email pricing out a mobile device management program that the executives rejected or ignored.
+- Finger pointing: The Employer blames the IT Department and HR for not implementing protections.
+In these cases, the IT and HR Department representatives can usually produce an email pricing out a mobile device management program that the executives rejected or ignored.

-Contact Us: For more information on protecting company trade secrets, feel free to contact our office at (424) 249 -3631.
+For more information on protecting company trade secrets, feel free to contact our office at 323-488-2087.